fxdupe/graphmatchingtools/README.md

 ## Installation

-The package can be installed in editable mode using the following command in the same repertory as *setup.py*,
+The package can be installed in editable mode using the following command from the base directory,
 ```shell
 pip install -e .
 ```